Theory of spin center sensing of diffusion

-where $\epsilon$ is a dimensionless variable and ${S_{E_{z}}=2S_{E_{x}}\equiv S_{E}}$.
-It is important to notice that we cannot decouple the temporal part of the spectral noise from the spatial part.
-However, we see there are two limit behaviors, dictated by the value of $d^2 \omega/{\cal D}$, in which the Eq.~({\ref{SEx-rho}}) can be solved analytically, yielding,
+where $\epsilon$ is a dimensionless variable and ${S_{E_{z}}{/2}=S_{E_{x}}\equiv S_{E}}$.
+We cannot decouple the temporal part of the spectral noise from the spatial part.
+However, there are two limits, dictated by the value of $d^2 \omega/{\cal D}$, in which Eq.~({\ref{SEx-rho}}) can be solved analytically, yielding